cmuparlay/parlaylib/datatypes/sequence.md

 `value_type& front()` | Returns a reference to the first element of the sequence `value_type& back()` |  Returns a reference to the last element of the sequence

-Each of these also has a corresponding const overload.
+Each of these also has a corresponding const overload that returns a const reference or pointer.

 **Bulk element access**